avaneev/biteopt/README.md

 increases the overhead (increase of overhead does not necessarily increase the number of objective function evaluations).

+The FanSize template parameter can be adjusted to increase quality of solutions, especially in high dimensionality problems.
+By default, FanSize is equal to the square of the number of dimensions.
+FanSize controls robustness of the strategy at the cost of convergence time.

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may greatly reduce convergence.
-If the target local or global minimum stands very close to the parameter value boundaries these strategies may fail to converge.
+If the target local or global minimum stands very close to the parameter value boundaries this strategy may fail to converge.

 It is usually necessary to run the optimization process several times with